 Williams Fork Reservoir

 What makes it special: Located well off the beaten path, Williams Fork Reservoir appeals to those looking for some peace and quiet, and a lot of hungry fish.
 Deep in the reservoirs waters lurk several trophy sized northern pike.
-(Please note that the lake's boat ramps don't accommodate all motorboats.
-See the official William's Fork Reservoir website for more information.)
+See the official William's Fork Reservoir website for more information.
+Non-motorized boats are allowed.

 Best way to enjoy it: Due to its exposure and location between several distant mountain ranges, Williams Fork Reservoir gets a lot of wind — much to the delight of windsurfers.
 Because of the chilly snowmelt-fed waters, a wetsuit is not just recommended; its virtually required.